YJW1999/Lockfree_Graph_CPP_implementation/README.md

 2.add_vertex()

 An atomic size_t counter 'current_capacity' is used to record the number of vertexes that has been added.
 The 'current_capacity will only be added if it is smaller than the maximum_capacity'.
 The linearization point is at where after the CAS loop.
+The CAS loop will succeed and add the value only if the number is less than the maximum capacity.
+After the linearization point, the new value of 'current_capacity' is visible to all other thread that read it, thus, the funtion is linearizable.

 References: